 Lisa Peryman, Editor, EPRF

 Lisa Peryman is a communications specialist who hails from New Zealand, where she worked for environmental groups.
 She has studied journalism, publishing and politics.
 Lisa has written and edited for daily newspapers and trade magazines, as well as creative copywriting for broadcast.
 Lisa handles many aspects of communications for EPRF, including editing and writing online content (websites and e-newsletters).

 Slawek Pycek, Information Systems, EPRF

-Slawek Pycek has overseen EPRF’s computer systems for almost 20 years.
+Slawek Pycek has overseen EPRF’s computer systems and operations for more than 20 years.

 Norm Rubin, Director, Nuclear Research, Energy Probe

 Norm Rubin helped found EPRF in 1979 and has been working as a consultant with Energy Probe for more than 20 years.
 One of Canada’s leading critics of the nuclear industry, Norm has appeared at many hearings and court proceedings as an expert witness.
 He is a member of the Ontario Energy Board’s Working Group on Electricity Demand-Side Management and Demand Reduction, the Ontario Power Authority’s Conservation Business Stakeholder Advisory Group, and the Canadian Nuclear Safety Commission’s Non-Governmental Organization Regulatory Advisory Committee.
 Norm is a highly sought-after public speaker, with more than 500 public speaking engagements under his belt, and makes frequent appearances on radio and television shows.

 Lawrence Solomon, Managing Director, EPRF, and Executive Director, Energy Probe and Urban Renaissance Institute